programmerstandard/Termux-Environment-Practical/ApachePhp/setupTermuxApachePhp1.md

 pkg list-installed | grep libxml2
 pkg list-installed | grep libxslt
 ```
+* Tap Enter for each line.

-If expected output is similar like below:
+* If expected output is similar like below:

 ```bash
 ... [installed...]